1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: On this date, Napier defeated the Talpur Amirs of Hyderabad.

-55. The Talpur Amirs who fought against the British at Miani were led by:
+55. The Talpur Amirs who fought against the British at Miani were led by__________.

 A) Mir Noor Muhammad